 Design Plan and Installation.

-Design Plan: If a gas collection and control system which meets the requirements of either sections 95464(b)(1), 95464(b)(2) or 95464(b)(3) has not been installed, the owner or operator of a MSW landfill must submit a Design Plan to the Executive Officer within one year after the effective date of this subarticle, or within one year of detecting any leak on the landfill surface exceeding a methane concentration of 200 ppmv pursuant to section 95463(b)(2)(B).
-The Executive Officer must review and either approve or disapprove the Design Plan within 120 days.
-The Executive Officer may request that additional information be submitted as part of the review of the Design Plan.
-At a minimum, the Design Plan must meet the following requirements:
+Gas Collection and Control System Design Plan for MSW Landfills (GCCS Design Plan): If a gas collection and control system which meets the requirements of section 95464(b)(1) and either section 95464(b)(2) or (3) has not been installed, the owner or operator of a MSW landfill shall submit a GCCS Design Plan to the Executive Officer within one year after the effective date of this subarticle, or within one year of detecting any leak on the landfill surface exceeding a methane concentration of 200 ppmv pursuant to section 95463(b)(2)(B).
+The Executive Officer shall review and either approve or disapprove the GCCS Design Plan within 180 calendar days.
+The Executive Officer may request that additional information be submitted as part of the review of the GCCS Design Plan.
+At a minimum, the GCCS Design Plan shall meet the following requirements:

-The Design Plan must be prepared and certified by a professional engineer.
+The GCCS Design Plan shall be prepared and certified by a professional engineer.

-The Design Plan must provide for the control of the collected gas through the use of a gas collection and control system meeting the requirements of either sections 95464(b)(1), 95464(b(2) or 95464(b)(3).
+The GCCS Design Plan shall provide for the control of the collected gas through the use of a gas collection and control system meeting the requirements of section 95464(b)(1) and either section 95464(b)(2) or (3).

-The Design Plan must include any proposed alternatives to the requirements, test methods, procedures, compliance measures, monitoring, and recordkeeping or reporting requirements pursuant to section 95468.
+The GCCS Design Plan shall include any proposed alternatives to the requirements, test methods, procedures, compliance measures, monitoring, and recordkeeping or reporting requirements pursuant to section 95468.

 A description of potential mitigation measures to be used to prevent the release of methane or other pollutants into the atmosphere during the installation or preparation of wells, piping, or other equipment; during repairs or the temporary shutdown of gas collection system components; or, when solid waste is to be excavated and moved.

-For active MSW landfills, the design plan must identify areas of the landfill that are closed or inactive.
+For active MSW landfills, the GCCS Design Plan shall identify areas of the landfill that are closed.

-Design the gas collection and control system to handle the expected gas generation flow rate from the entire area of the MSW landfill and to collect gas at an extraction rate to comply with the surface methane emission limits in section 95465 and component leak standard in section 95464(b)(1)(B).
-The expected gas generation flow rate from the MSW landfill must be calculated pursuant to section 95471(e).
+Design the gas collection and control system to handle the expected gas recovery flow rate from the entire area of the MSW landfill and to collect gas at an extraction rate to comply with the surface methane emission limits in section 95465 and component leak standard in section 95464(b)(1)(B).
+The expected gas recovery flow rate from the MSW landfill shall be calculated pursuant to section 95471(h).

 Any areas of the landfill that contain only asbestos-containing waste, inert waste, or non-decomposable solid waste may be excluded from collection provided that the owner or operator submits documentation to the Executive Officer containing the nature, date of deposition, location and amount of asbestos or non-decomposable solid waste deposited in the area.
-This documentation may be included as part of the Design Plan.
+This documentation may be included as part of the GCCS Design Plan.